EMPLOYMENT LAW NEWS

 Other State Minimum Wage Rates

-There are a number of states that still go by the federal minimum wage.
+Lastly, there are states that still go by the federal minimum wage.
 They are:

 • Alabama